jhonsen/dj.github.io/_posts/2018-02-02-Player-Valuation.md

 ![Fig.3]({{site.url}}/images/Alg_comparison_RMSE.png)

 **Figure 3**.
-Ten-fold cross-validated model-performance on the training set.
+Model-performance on the training set, based on 10-fold CV.
+Jittered points reflect errors on each fold.

 Despite the less-than-optimal performance, I decided to use the linear regression model, without regularizations, to predict players' salary on the test set.
 I chose this simple model for its interpretability, which would be most useful for NFL managers as they assess their players.